Jhalaas/PlexTVChannel_Winlove/README.md

 ## Linux Quick Start
 1. Edit `config.py` and populate the directory paths and channel information.
-2. Run `python3 generatePlaylist.py no no` to build `playlist.m3u` and `xmltv.xml`.
+2. Run `python3 generatePlaylist.py no no` to build `playlist.m3u` and temporary guide files.
+3. Run `python3 generateXMLTV.py` to create `xmltv.xml` from those temporary files.
-3. Launch VLC with the generated playlist to start streaming.
+4. Launch VLC with the generated playlist to start streaming.
-4. Configure xTeVe to read the playlist and XMLTV guide, then add xTeVe as a DVR device in Plex.
+5. Configure xTeVe to read the playlist and XMLTV guide, then add xTeVe as a DVR device in Plex.

 ### Windows Usage